phetsims/sun/doc/Checkbox.md

 * Title case is used for text-based labels for checkboxes.

 ### Description Design Considerations
-Checkbox is a simple UI component that is required to be made fully accessible during the _Core Description_ design phase by specifying/defining/designing the options that are not already built in.
+Checkbox is a simple UI component that is required to be made fully accessible during the _Core Description_ design phase by designing descriptions for the options that are not already built in.

 #### Built-in options:
 * Role: ‘checkbox’